.NET project

 2. Add a **Prepare Analysis Configuration** task before your build task:

-* In **SonarQube Server Service Endpoint**, select the SonarQube Server service connection you created in **Adding the SonarQube service connection to your AzDO project** in [setting-up-project-integration](https://docs.sonarsource.com/sonarqube-server/2025.2/devops-platform-integration/azure-devops-integration/setting-up-project-integration "mention").
+* In **SonarQube Server Service Endpoint**, select the SonarQube Server service connection you created in **Adding the SonarQube service connection to your AzDO project** in [Setting up project integration](/sonarqube-server/2025.2/devops-platform-integration/azure-devops-integration/setting-up-project-integration.md).

 * Under **Choose a way to run the analysis**, select **Integrate with MSBuild**.